rakeebh7233/AirTicketReservationSystem/README.md

 (based on tickets already sold).
 12. Logout: The session is destroyed and a “goodbye” page or the login page is displayed.

+## Project File Descriptions
+### Client Files (/client/)

+- public/index.html - Root HTML file for all pages
+- src/helpers/auth.js - creates an authentication context for user authentication when logged in.
+Used when displaying different webpages specific to users (customer or staff) who are logged in, and validating user sessions when logged in
+- src/pages/
+    * CustomerHome.js - Customer Use Cases 1, 4
+    * CustomerReview.js - Customer Use Case 5
+    * CustomerSearch.js - Customer Use Cases 2, 3
+    * CustomerSpending.js - Customer Use Case 6
+    * Home.js - View public information, Login, Register
+    * LoginCustomer.js - Login as Customer
+    * LoginStaff.js - Login as Staff
+    * Logout.js - Customer Use Case 7, Staff Use Case 12
+    * RegisterCustomer.js - Register as Customer
+    * RegisterStaff.js - Register as Staff
+    * StaffAdd.js - Staff Use Case 4, 5
+    * StaffCustomerDetails.js - Staff Use Case 6, 7
+    * StaffHome.js - Staff Use Case 1, 2, 3
+    * StaffReport.js - Staff Use Case 8, 9, 10, 11
+- styles/ - CSS styles
+- App.css
+    * RegisterCustomesr.css
+    * RegisterStaff.css
+- App.js - navigation page/component; routes to all other pages
+- index.js - root element for React, renders App component.

+## Server Files (/server/)
+- middleware/auth.js - Handles authentication through access tokens
+- models/
+    * User_queries.js - all functions containing SQL queries called in the backend for general user (customer or staff) related tasks
+    * Flight_queries.js – all functions containing SQL queries called in the backend for flight-related tasks
+    * Ticket_queries.js – all functions containing SQL queries called in the backend for ticket/purchasing/canceling related tasks
+- routes/
+    * Customer.js - Customer router; Interfaces with MySQL through queries in models/
+    * Flight.js - Flight router; interfaces with MySQL through queries in models/Flight_queries.js
+    * Login.js - Login routers responsible for interacting with Staff and Customer database to verify users and create sessions through bcrypt and access tokens
+    * Register.js - Register routers responsible for creating new users and hashing passwords with bcrypt
+    * Staff.js - Staff routers responsible for interacting with MySQL by calling functions from ‘models/’ and sending the subsequent data to the front end for staff specific use cases
+- server.js - creates the server and instantiates backend routes
+- db.js - establishes the connection to MySQL server and database on our local machine

 ### Resources Used
 PedroTech - Full Stack Web Development Course: https://www.youtube.com/watch?v=Hl7diL7SFw8&list=PLpPqplz6dKxUaZ630TY1BFIo5nP-_x-nL